Do you struggle with tight hamstrings?

 Hold each of the following poses for 7-10 slow breaths, then repeat on the other side of the body.

-1. Downward dog: Adho Mukha Svanasana
+1. Downward Dog: Adho Mukha Svanasana

-Come into this posture and with your knees bent generously.
+Come into this posture with your knees bent generously.
 First, focus more on keeping a straight spine with your tailbone tilted up to the sky.
 With your heart-melting back towards your legs, start to bend into one knee and then the other.

-Read about downward dog and its benefits.
+Read about Downward Dog and its benefits here.

 2. Triangle: Utthita Trikonasana

 While in your triangle pose, be mindful of your foundation.
 Ground the outside edges of your feet into the ground to stabilize the lower half of your body.
-Keep a micro bend in your knee, so you do not overextend your joint.
+Keep a micro bend in your knee so you do not overextend your joint.
 As you open up your wingspan and stack your shoulders, feel free to bring the ground up to you with help from a block.

-3. Standing wide-legged forward fold: Prasarita Padottanasana
+3. Standing Wide-legged Forward Fold: Prasarita Padottanasana

-4. Side lunge: Skandasana
+4. Side Lunge: Skandasana